moorepants/dissertation/davisbicycle.rst

 forces acting on it.
 For the most basic case, the ground contact force at the front wheel puts the fork into bending and compression.
-Likewise the person can apply forces to the handlebars which also put the steer tube into bending and compression. :ref:`Figure 21 <figBicycleForces>` shows the free body diagram for a bicycle statically loaded.
+Likewise the person can apply forces to the handlebars which also put the steer tube into bending and compression. :ref:`Figure 11.21<figBicycleForces>` shows the free body diagram for a bicycle statically loaded.

 .. _figBicycleForces: